There’s no denying that Bora Bora is a pricey destination so knowing the costs involved beforehand can really help.

 Cost of Food in Bora Bora – Summary

-There are some super expensive restaurants where you’ll easily spend over $100 per person and some cheap eats where you can grab dinner for $15 per person.
+At super expensive restaurants, you’ll easily spend over $100 per person however at some of the cheap eats, you can grab dinner for just $15 per person.

-In general, dining in a restaurant on the main island is cheaper than dining at one of the resorts.
+In general, I found that dining in a restaurant on the main island was way cheaper than dining at one of the resorts.
 You do have to factor in the cost of transportation to the main island though.

 Many of the hotels (and some of the restaurants too) offer a free shuttle service to get you to and from your resort but some do charge like the Four Seasons.

 Here’s a quick overview of Bora Bora meal prices: